 Not all synthetic grasses are created equal or for the same reason.
-When looking for realistic artificial turf for a commercial or residential golf green project or installation, you can’t just pick up a roll of turf from your local Los Angeles big box store and assume that it will deliver the same golfing experience as the greens at facilities you play at.
+When looking for realistic artificial turf for a commercial or residential golf green project or installation, you can’t just pick up a roll of turf from your local Los Angeles and Southern California big box store and assume that it will deliver the same golfing experience as the greens at facilities you play at.
 Particularly if that turf isn’t even made for golf.
 No, you need a product where a chip shot will land, bounce, roll, stop, and behaverepond as naturally to an actual golf green as possible.
 And to get the most out of your investment, you want a putt to break and roll as you expect it to from club face to the cup too.
 It is not too much to want for your lawn, professional player or not.

 The characteristics and qualities to watch for when researching synthetic grass for your golf green projects should be, unsurprisingly, the play features of actual golf courses.
 Let’s start with landing on the green.
 When you hit a chip shot on the green, you would expect it to be received by the grass properly, bounce correctly, and roll as intended.
 Hopefully, towards the cup.
 That last part is up to you, though.
 Unfortunately, many artificial grass products can’t deliver on that, failing to provide the same bounce natural grass does.
 Our products are specifically and scientifically made to be realistic in this regard and provide 20-25% more ball retention than other leading synthetic turf products.